Chinese Republic

 Showing 13–17 of 17 results

-• Porcelain Cat Teapot, Chinese Republic (19420F-XAS) $130
+Porcelain Cat Teapot, Chinese Republic (19420F-XAS) $130

-H: 7” W: 8.625” D: 3.625” | FREE SHIPPING!
+H: 7” W: 8.625” D: 3.625” | FREE SHIPPING within Continental U.S.!

 Unlike other white porcelain cat tepots, this charmingly plump one is a single piece.
 Tea is poured from its raised paw but it has no removable head for adding water.
 Instead, water is added using the opening on its back.
 Its long sinuously curved tail is a handle and its paw is the spout.
-It is whimsically and colorfully hand-painted with a thin ribbon-like gold collar with dangling ornamental tassels and red, brown, gold, orange and black accents defining the face, ears, head, and paws.
+It is whimsically and colorfully hand painted with a thin ribbon-like gold collar with dangling ornamental tassels and red, brown, gold, orange and black accents defining the face, ears, head, and paws.

-• Porcelain Immortal, Chinese Republic, China (17042ZRK) $295
+Porcelain Immortal, Chinese Republic, China (17042ZRK) $295

-H: 12” W: 4.5” D: 3” | FREE SHIPPING
+H: 12” W: 4.5” D: 3” | FREE SHIPPING WITHIN CONTINENTAL U.S.

 This elegant Chinese Republic Period porcelain is the Taoist immortal Han Xiangzi carrying his auspicious flute dressed in a beautiful blue robe with wide black borders, fine internal decorations and a decorative yellow floral undergarment.
 On the bottom is the kiln seal.
 As the patron saint of musicians and florists, it is a great gift for someone who enjoys these pursuits.

-• Porcelain Teapot as Attendant Serving Tea, Chinese Republic (17037WRK) $265
+Porcelain Teapot as Attendant Serving Tea, Chinese Republic (17037WRK) $265

-Ht: 8.5” W: 5” D: 3” | FREE SHIPPING!
+Ht: 8.5” W: 5” D: 3” | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-This small charming Qing or early Chinese Republic teapot is in the form of an attendant, the arm she holds up imitates the spout of a teapot, the left arm arches to touch her waist suggesting a teapot handle and the hair is atop her head with flowers is a removable lid for pouring water inside.
+This small charming Qing or early Chinese Republic teapot is in the form of an attendant, the arm she holds up imitates the spout of a teapot, the left arm arches to touch her waist suggesting a teapot handle and the hair is atop her head with flowers is a removable lid for pouring tea inside.
 She typical attendant clothing, a high mandarin collared jacket draped over a flaring skirt that is the piece’s base.

 • SOLD.
 Antique/Vintage Porcelain Parrot, Chinese Republic (16945NRE)